shawnhcorey/c-projects/README.md

 # DESCRIPTION

-C/C++ Projects is a set of tools for the creation and compiling of projects written in C/C++.
+C/C++ Projects is a set of tools for the creation and compiling of small projects written in C/C++.

 ## Downloading

-Clone the Github repo.
+Decide where to place this tool set and clone the Github repo.
+To place it in your home directory:

     cd ~
     git clone https://github.com/shawnhcorey/c-projects.git